-AB 540 allows eligible undocumented student access to in-state tuition at public colleges and universities in California.
-Eligibility for AB 540 was expanded through AB 2000 and SB 68 to include more California students.
-For more detailed information: AB540, AB 2000 and SB68:
+California Assembly Bill 540 (AB 540) allows eligible undocumented students access to in-state tuition at public colleges and universities in California.
+Eligibility for AB 540 was expanded through AB 2000 and CA Senate Bill 68 (SB 68) to include more California students.

 How do I qualify for in-state tuition?